-I found the old trunk in the corner of an antique shop during a weekend trip to the east coast.
-Covered in half an inch of dust, it was obviously left forgotten for a very long time.
+I found the old trunk in the corner of an antique shop during a weekend trip to the southern east coast.
+Covered in half an inch of dust, it had obviously been left forgotten for quite a long time.
 I pushed the grime off with my scarf, revealing intriguing hand carved details.

 I tried to push it open, but it seemed to be locked.
-“Excuse me,” I shouted to the shopkeep, “Do you have a key for this trunk?”
+“Excuse me,” I raised my voice to the seemingly empty store.
+“Hello?
+Anyone here?”

 “Are you sure?
-It is definitely shut tight.
+It’s definitely shut tight.
 It doesn’t make sense for a dealer to buy a trunk that can’t be opened.”

 “I cleaned the shop from top to bottom when I took over, about 10 years ago.
-If it had been here, I would have found it.
-There just isn’t a key for it anymore, if there ever was one.”
+If it’d been here, I’d have found it.
+There isn’t a key for it anymore, if there ever was.”

-“You know, that has been here so long, I am sure I can make you a heck of a deal on it.
-Since, there’s no key, I could probably let ya have it for $100.”
+“You know, that’s been here so long, I’m sure I can make you a good a deal.
+Since, there’s no key, I’d probably let ya have it for a 100 bucks?”

-“$50?
-Hand carved design is still worth that even if there is some damage to the trunk.”
+“50?
+Hand carved designs are still worth that, even if there’s some damage to them.”

 (to be continued)